underscoreio/essential-scala/src/pages/collections/for-comprehensions-redux.md

 title: For Comprehensions Redux
 ---

 [Earlier](for-comprehensions.html) we looked at the fundamentals of for comprehensions.
-In this section we're going to looking at some handy additional features in for comprehensions,  and finally we'll briefly look at the relationship between for comprehensions and monads.
+In this section we're going to looking at some handy additional features in for comprehensions.

 ## Filtering